AmanShahAhamed/Money-Locker-Project/README.md

 ### Contribute ###

-As a free and open-source project, we are very grateful to everyone who helps us to develop Money Locker.
+As a free and open-source project, we are very grateful to everyone who can help us to develop Money Locker.

 ### Contact ###

 You can also drop me an email for inquiries and project collaborations.

 [![Gmail Badge](https://img.shields.io/badge/-dreamerrajat11@gmail.com-FF0000?style=flat-square&logo=Gmail&logoColor=white&link=mailto:dreamerrajat11@gmail.com)](mailto:dreamerrajat11@gmail.com)